bluez/bluer/bluer/README.md

 * `rfcomm`: Enables RFCOMM sockets.
 * `serde`: Enables serialization and deserialization of some data types.

+To enable all crate features specify the `full` crate feature.

 Requirements
 ------------

+The minimum support Rust version (MSRV) is 1.60.

 This library has been tested with [BlueZ 5.60].
 Older versions might work, but be aware that many bugs related to GATT handling exist.